Faculty:Faculty of Science & Technology

 Sophie has investigated the costs and consequences of both aggressive and courtship signals using various invertebrate systems (hermit crabs, parasitoid wasps, crickets, hissing cockroaches and fiddler crabs), but she is interested in the behaviour of a range of both vertebrate and invertebrate taxa and how their behaviour may be affected by both internal and external stimuli.
 For example, given that signals are costly to produce, many animals may have to deal with additional costs in order to signal over anthropogenic interference in increasingly noisy environments.

-Sophie is a member of our Animal and Environment Research Group.
+Sophie is a member of our Behavioural Ecology Research Group.

 Sophie welcomes applications from postgraduate students interested in carrying out research projects in behavioural ecology.
 These might include, but are not limited to